Berk000x/Valorant-Triggerbot/README.md

 ![Showcase](showcase/image1.png)

 ## 🌳 Simple Use:
-1. Download the cheat from the UC thread bellow.
+1. Download the cheat from the [UC thread](https://www.unknowncheats.me/forum/valorant/698448-fast-simple-triggerbot-asm.html).
 2. Unzip the file and open main.exe.
 3. Turn RawInputBuffer off in Valorant's general settings.
 4. Set your game to Windowed Fullscreen.